Rurusetto/rurusetto/content/pages/install/index.md

 ![status page](img/status-download.png)

-Then, download a ruleset file by selecting the `.dll` file in release list.
+Then download the ruleset by selecting the `.dll` file in the release list and downloading that file only.

 ![sentakki release download](img/sentakki-release-download.png)

 # import rulesets to osu!lazer

-### step 1 : navigate to osu! data directory
+### step 1: navigate to osu! data directory

 In osu!lazer's setting panel, there is a button to `Open osu! folder` within the "General" section.
 On windows you could navigate to the data folder directly via Windows Explorer, by default this location is `%AppData%/osu!/rulesets`.
 On MacOS default this location is in application itself.